MetOffice/Vernier/documentation/Sphinx/dev-corner/testing.rst

 Unit Tests
 ----------

-The C++ and Fortran unit tests utilise the GoogleTest and pFUnit frameworks respectively.
+The C++ and Fortran unit tests utilise the GoogleTest and pFUnit frameworks, respectively.

 Running